Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

-When TR is broken in the superconductor, the functions $f_\alpha (\textbf{p})$ for both $\alpha=0$ and $\alpha=2$ in general become finite.
-The result becomes particularly transparent when the superconducting order parameter is small.
-The leading order correction to $H_{1,1}^{(0)}$ in the $H_{ef}$ is of second order in the superconducting order parameter, and comes from neglecting all off-diagonal elements in $H_h$, i.e. ignoring all couplings between only heavy modes.
-This way one finds
+When TR is broken in the superconductor, already after the first iteration all the blocks in the $H_{{\rm BdG}, N-1}^{(1)}$ become unrestricted general $2\times 2$ matrices, and remain so at further iterations.
+So $f_\alpha (\textbf{p})\neq 0$ for $\alpha=0,1,2,3$.
+The BF surface may result, however, when the superconducting order is sufficiently weak.
+Equation~\eqref{eq:Schurcomplement-Eq7} implies that the correction to $H_l$ in the $H_{ef}$ is quadratic in $H_{lh}$.
+Since $H_{lh}\sim \Delta $, the leading order correction is of second order in the superconducting order parameters.
+To this order one may therefore neglect all off-diagonal, $\sim\Delta$, matrix elements in $H_h$ in Eq.~\eqref{eq:Schurcomplement-Eq7}, and in this way arrive at the familiar expression from the second-order perturbation theory.
+In the notation of Eq.~\eqref{eq:BdGham_light_heavy_Eq11} then